What day is it today? | Tohoku Edition

 Akita Kanto Festival

-The Akita Kanto Festivalisin Akita City, Akita Prefecture,from August 3rd to 6thheld
+The Akita Kanto Festivalis held annually in Akita City, Akita Prefecture, from August 3rd to 6th

 As part of the Neburi Nagashi festival to ward off midsummer illness and evil spirits, people perform the Kanto festival, which is made of bamboo poles and paper lanterns and is carried on the forehead, waist, shoulders, etc

-alongside the Aomori Nebuta Festival (Aomori Prefecture) andthe "Three Great Festivals of Tohoku,"alongside the Nihonmatsu Lantern Festival (Fukushima Prefecture) and the Owari Tsushima Tenno Festival (Aichi Prefecture)"Three Great Lantern Festivals of Japan,"and is also counted among the
+It is considered one of the "Three Great Festivals of Tohoku," alongside the Aomori Nebuta Festival (Aomori Prefecture) and the Sendai Tanabata Festival (Miyagi Prefecture), and is also counted among the "Three Great Lantern Festivals of Japan," alongside the Nihonmatsu Lantern Festival (Fukushima Prefecture) and the Owari Tsushima Tenno Festival (Aichi Prefecture)

 • Related articles